 Case Western Reserve University’s Jack, Joseph and Morton Mandel School of Applied Social Sciences is a national network of scholars and practitioners who shape the course of social work and nonprofit practice and research to drive societal change in our backyard and around the world.

-Advancing leadership in social work and nonprofit education, scholarship, and service to build a more just world.
+Advancing leadership in social work and nonprofit education, scholarship and service to build a more just world.

-Students are central in all that we do, and they actively participate and contribute to a dynamic learning community that develops leaders of social change in direct practice, community practice and nonprofit management.
+Students are central in all that we do, and they actively participate in and contribute to a dynamic learning community that develops leaders of social change in direct practice, community practice and nonprofit management.

-Adopted by Mandel School faculty, November 2014
+Adopted by the Mandel School faculty in November 2014

 Consistently ranked among the nation’s foremost graduate schools of social work, the Mandel School remains at the forefront of decoding the history and dynamics of social work and nonprofit management.
 We created the first competency-based curriculum in social work education and continue to shape social work education with our new innovative generalist curriculum.

 Our founding and first dean